 Following the stream splitter, in the continuous process case, there would probably be air cyclone collectors installed in order to collect the particulates from the system.
 A blower could then be connected to the cleaned stream for recirculation of an inert gas such as nitrogen if required.
 For early experimentation, it is appropriate to simply use a filter bag to simulate a baghouse.
 It may also be appropriate to consider a baghouse particulate removal system such as are being used on some ultrafine grind coal fired power plants for the ash collection system with the cleaned coal stream going directly to the burner.

-2.3.2.3 Description of the Laboratory Scale Proposed Test Apparatus
+2.3.2.3 Description of the Laboratory Scale Test Apparatus

-The proposed test apparatus for Phase I is presented as Figure 6 in sketch form.
+A description of the laboratory scale test apparatus is presented as Figure 6 in sketch form.
 A blower has been added to complete the nitrogen loop.
-A supply of nitrogen is also used to provide jets in a mixing chamber to provide for triboelectrification of the particles.
-The test section is sized so that after laboratory tests are completed, the test section could be placed on the laboratory scale fluid energy mill at Ergon, Inc. at Vicksburg, MS.
+A supply of nitrogen was originally used to provide jets in a mixing chamber to provide for triboelectrification of the particles.